Key Takeaways

 Sources to explore:

-If your case is complex, your endeavor is highly technical, or you’re not confident in your writing, it may be worth hiring a professional.
+No, a professionally prepared business plan is not required, and many applicants succeed with self-written plans.
+It may be worth hiring a professional if your case is complex, your endeavor is highly technical, or you’re not confident in your writing.
 Immigration business plan writers understand how to tailor content to USCIS expectations, especially national interest, proposed impact, and petitioner qualifications.

 For example, a company like ProfVal can help you put together a strong immigration business plan.
 They have experience helping thousands of petitioners by providing immigration business plans, expert opinion letters, or other documentation to support EB-1 and EB-2 NIW petitions.
 Note that Manifest Law clients receive preferred pricing for all of their services.